Le-foucheur/Typst-VarTable/documentation.typ

 ==== 2.2.2.1 - A classical variation array

-A variation array must contain couple with in first position, the element position, and in second position, whatever you want as long as it's of the content type.\
+A variation array must contain couple with in first position, the element position, and in second position, whatever you want as long as it's of the contents type.\
 \
 The position can be ```typ top, center``` or ```typ bottom```, but no other type of alignment